 As of April 2018, the BBB has given Collins Asset Group a rating of F. The BBB has closed 8 complaints against CAG in the preceding 3 years, with 5 complaints closed in the past 12 months.
 Most of those complaints alleged problems with billing and collections.
 Since June 2015, the Consumer Financial Protection Bureau (CFPB) has closed 16 complaints against CAG.
 Justia lists at least 7 cases of civil litigation involving Collins Asset Group.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Collins Asset Group would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases